mcarilli/CarND-Extended-Kalman-Filter/README.md

 The code presented here is designed to work with the Udacity term 2 simulation executable, and so cannot be run standalone.
-However, here's some example output:
+However, here's some example output.

 ![Tracking car with EKF][ekf_tracking]

+Lidar measurements are red circles.
+Radar measurements are blue circles with an arrow pointing in the direction of the measured angle.
+The green markers are the car's position as estimated by the Kalman filter.